 Please also check our Learn About Mals page to make sure this large powerful, sometimes difficult breed is really a good choice for you and your family.

-Please note that it is our policy to only adopt out to applicants from Idaho or our neighboring states of Montana, Wyoming and northern Nevada, where no Malamute rescue organization is yet established.
-We also work closely with our affiliate in Utah when they don't have this wonderful breed available.
+Please note that it is our policy to only adopt out to applicants from Idaho or our neighboring states of Montana, Wyoming, Utah and northern Nevada, where no Malamute rescue organization is yet established.
 If you are not within these 5 states, then please contact the Malamute rescue in your state where there are undoubtedly many rescue Mals in need of homes.
 We also do not adopt into Canada.
 Please see a listing of affiliate rescues here.

 Some of our adult Malamutes cannot be adopted out to families with children under the age of 8 for a variety of reasons.
 The Mals that can be around younger children will have a note in their listing that specifically states the age of the children that they have successfully interacted with for an extended period of time.
 Please understand that this is not only for the safety of your children, but also for the safety of the dog.
 A large, strong, stubborn breed like the Malamute may not be the best choice for your family, no matter how beautiful they are.